ryankinal/campaignnotes/koi-clan/fumetsu.md

 ## Quash the Criminal Element

-There's clearly a crimial element in Koi lands.
+There's clearly a criminal element in Koi lands.
 Yoshihiro is part of it, and has no qualms about referencing it, though he hides actual deeds from anybody important.
 Remove this element from Koi lands.

 ## Instate Hanako as Governor of Enzan Province